zumasys/docs/site/jbase/utilities/jfilesave/README.md

 jfilesave
 ```

 Save all accounts defined in the SYSTEM file.
-The account is skipped if it has a value of **DX** in field 1 of the SYSTEM file entry.<br>Assumes the **JFILESAVE_DEVICE** environment variable is assigned.<br>If the **JFILESAVE_STATFILE** environment variable is defined then a statistics file will be created and populated.
+The account is skipped if it has a value of **DX** in field 1 of the SYSTEM file entry.
+Assumes the **JFILESAVE_DEVICE** environment variable is assigned.
+If the **JFILESAVE_STATFILE** environment variable is defined then a statistics file will be created and populated.

 ```
 jfilesave -d /backups/daily_%d
 ```

-All accounts (without a **DX** in field 1) defined in the SYSTEM file are saved to the /backups directory<br>with a filename of daily_%d, where %d is the current internal date, e.g. daily_18752<br>
+All accounts (without a **DX** in field 1) defined in the SYSTEM file are saved to the /backups directory with a filename of daily_%d, where %d is the current internal date, e.g. daily_18752.

 The **JFILESAVE_DEVICE** environment variable, if defined, is ignored.

 ```